Need to have a CT scan in Perth? Contact the team at Imaging Central to book in your CT scan appointment or book online.

-How do I prepare for my Perth CT scan at Imaging Central?
+How do I prepare for my CT scan at Imaging Central?

 It is important to remember to bring any previous X-ray, CT or other medical imaging films or reports that you have at home.
 Your radiologist will compare to the previous films in order to make a judgment about the current examination.

-Metal objects such as watches, keys, coins and jewellery can affect the images and will have to be removed.
-You may be provided with a gown to wear instead of your own clothes.
+Metal objects such as watches, keys, coins and jewellery can affect the images and may have to be removed.
+You may also be provided with a gown to wear instead of your own clothes.

-If you are pregnant or think that you may be pregnant, tell your doctor and IC staff, as X-rays can affect an unborn baby.
+If you are pregnant or think that you may be pregnant, tell your doctor and imaging central staff, as X-rays can affect an unborn baby.

-It may be necessary to administer intravenous contrast for your CT, either orally, directly through your bloodstream (intravenously) or both.
-It is important to tell your doctor and IC staff if you have diabetes or kidney problems before your scan.
+It may be necessary to administer a contrast for your CT, either orally, directly through your bloodstream (intravenously) or both.
+It is important to tell your doctor and imaging central staff if you have an allergy to the contrast which is composed of Iodine.

 What happens during my CT scan?

 You will be asked to lie down on the scanner table, which moves slowly into the centre of the scanner machine.
-The CT scanner is more of a doughnut with large hole, rather than a long tunnel (The CT scanner is a doughnut shape with a large, very short hole.).
-There is a lot of room inside the gantry.
-It is quite rare for people to feel claustrophobic within our CT scanner.
+The CT scanner is short and wide and it is quite rare for people to feel claustrophobic during a scan.

-Others will leave the room during your scan because CT uses radiation.
-Imaging Central’s CT staff will control the movement of the scanning table from behind a screen, but they will see you and hear you at all times.
+For safety reasons, family members will leave the room during your scan and Imaging Central’s CT staff will control the movement of the scanning table and will see you and hear you at all times.
 You will receive instructions from the CT staff about breathing and positioning for the scan.